statesman/ice-travis-county/README.md

 ### Assumptions and data issues

 #### Pre-ICE data excluded
-Some of the booking dates go back to the mid-90s, which is weird because ICE wasn't formed until 2003 or so.
-According to XXXX, data before XXX is unreliable, so records on or before XXXXX are excluded from this analysis.
+Data before 2006 was less reliable, so records before Jan.
+1, 2006 -- including some records that pre-date the formation of ICE -- are excluded.

 #### Grouping by country
 For the purposes of tallying detainees' self-reported countries of origin, we classified the Federated States of Micronesia (a U.S. "associated state" with its own U.N. representative) as its own country.
-Others we grouped with its "parent" country:
+Others, we grouped with their "parent" countries:
 * British Indian Ocean Territory (United Kingdom)
 * French Southern and Antartic [_sic_] Lands (France)
 * Guadeloupe (France)